 Breathing comes natural to us humans.
 When we are running, it helps to regulate your breathing.
 A regular breathing pattern helps with keeping an even pace and good form.

-There’s a breathing technique you can use that will make a big difference to how you feel when pushing the pace.
-It’s so easy you’ll think it won’t work - but it does.
+So there’s a breathing technique you can use that will make a big difference to how you feel when pushing the pace.
+It’s so easy you’ll think it won’t work – but it does.

 Imagine you are running along and building the pace.
 Your regular breathing pattern is starting to sound laboured.
 As you push harder, you breathing now starts to sound more like gasps.

-This is not a surprise.
+And this is not a surprise.
 Running hard will make your breathe harder, that’s a no-brainer.
 That’s going to happen for a runner at any level.

 I used to work on the principle that slurping air in like a warthog was the best way.
 I’d suck it in any which way I could.
 That sort of works.
 But running faster needs something more regulated.

 Much of this depends on your fitness level.
 The stronger your cardiovascular fitness is, the harder you can push.
 That’s before your breathing gets ragged.
 But this technique works whatever your level.

 Here’s the technique.
 As you are running and you feel the tension in your lungs because you are pushing, exhale.
 And I mean exhale hard.
 Blow the air out like you are trying to blow a tree down.

 And now for the science part.
 By blasting out all the carbon dioxide from your lungs, you make more room for the good stuff – oxygen.

 When you Infuse oxygen into your bloodstream and you’ll have the power to keep going.
 Simple, right?